CudaText-addons/cuda_html_live_preview/readme/readme.txt

   Browser should open at http://127.0.0.1:5000/view

 After that, just edit some HTML file.
-Server will detect your changes (after last editing, make small pause) and browser should show the preview.
+Server will detect your changes (not immediately: after editing, make small pause) and browser should show the preview.

-Lexer names handled: any with "HTML", "Jinja2" and "Markdown".
+These lexer names are handled: any with "HTML" word, "Jinja2" and "Markdown".

+Note: after the opening of HTML file, browser will not show the preview, you need to edit the file a little.
 Note: on clicking any link in the browser, live preview stops, until you return to the http://127.0.0.1:5000/view